Suggest a Songfact / Artistfact

 Songwriting powerhouses Jim Messina and Neil Young were also in Buffalo Springfield, but Stills wrote this song himself.
 Young has never allowed his songs to be used in commercials, and wrote a song bashing those who do called "This Note's For You

 This song helped launch the band to stardom and has remained one of the era's most enduring protest songs, but Stephen Stills, who authored the tune, had very different feelings than many might expect.
 He said, "We didn't want to do another song like 'For What It's Worth.'
 We didn't want to be a protest group.
 That's really a cop-out and I hate that.
 To sit there and say, 'I don't like this and I don't like that' is just stupid."

 Public Enemy sampled this on their 1998 song "He Got Game

 ," which was used in the movie of the same name.
-Stephen Stills appears on this song. (thanks, Zodiac Digital - Washington, DC)
+Stephen Stills appears on this song.

-This song gets covered a lot - for a weird experience, check out the cover versions of "For What It's Worth" done by Ozzy Ozborne on the Under Cover album and Queensryche on their Take Cover album.
+This song gets covered a lot - for a weird experience, check out the cover versions of "For What It's Worth" done by Ozzy Osbourne on the Under Cover album and Queensryche on their Take Cover album.
 Both of them pretty much murder it.

 This song plays during the opening credits of the movie Lord Of War

 starring Nicolas Cage, and was used in the movie Forrest Gump